 Easy Blueberry Zucchini Bread Recipe

-For this blueberry bread recipe, you’ll need the following pantry staples:
+For this zucchini bread with blueberries, you’ll need the following pantry staples:

 - Brown sugar